10buttons/awedio/README.md

 - [Rodio](https://docs.rs/rodio/)
   - Very popular crate for audio playback with Rust.
   - Tightly coupled to cpal.
+Awedio allows for easy integration with cpal or other backends.
   - Has a [Sink](https://docs.rs/rodio/latest/rodio/#sink) which is similar to `SoundList::new().pausable().with_adjustable_volume().controllable()`...
-  - mp3 libraries did not work for me on embedded.
-  - Default mixer converts everything to an f32.
+  - Mixer converts everything to an f32.
+Awedio uses i16 consistently.
+  - Sources have the concept of a frame length where metadata should not change but this does not work well for some wrappers such as Speed.
-  - Uses the standard Iterator trait for its Source/Sound.
+  - Uses the standard Iterator trait for its Source.
+Awedio's Sound is its own enum that handles Metadata Changes, Pausing and Finishing sounds.
+  - Does not have a way to propogate errors through Sources.
+Awedio's sound returns a result so errors can be explicitly handled if desired.
 - [Kira](https://docs.rs/kira/)
   - Has very nice API for tweening and effects.
   - [Sound](https://docs.rs/kira/latest/kira/sound/trait.Sound.html) trait
     requires a left/right track instead of supporting 1 or N tracks.
   - Samples are all f32.
+Thus frames are always 8 bytes.
+A frame for a mono Sound in awedio is only 2 bytes.
   - Uses symphonia for audio format parsing and has several internal buffers requiring more memory.
+Awedio optionally uses symphonia or other decoding crates with less buffering required.
   - All samples are resampled based on the timestamp and sample rate.
+Awedio only resamples if the source and output rates do not match.

 ## License